dstar4138/libhotswap/README.md

 names.
 It is true that in some cases it is possible for LibHotSwap to coerce this, but for the time-being this has not been implemented.

+## Contributing ##

+Please do!
+There are plenty of avenues of improvement for LibHotSwap.
+Suggest them via an issue or send a pull request for review!

 ## License ##